NHOrus/srwq-compilation/episode-05.md

 Russel desperately banks the shuttle to the left, shouting.
 "The Trilobite's out of control!
 It's going hit us!!!"

-Rio barely manages to hold onto a hyraulic cable as Ryoto goes head over heels.
+Rio barely manages to hold onto a hydraulic cable as Ryoto goes head over heels.
 "Its that damned AI!
 It really has gone crazy!!!"

 There is a horrendous screeching sound, and Ibis dives out of the way as metal fingers crash through the wall of the Tausendfuesslers hangar.
 There is a final tortured squeal as steel snaps like overstretched gum, and then only the sound of the howling wind blowing past the Tausendfuessler.

-The portside toilet is gone.
+The port side toilet is gone.

 ####MISSION OVER